Heavy Defender/ Series 3 clutch pedal?

 - Phillips screw driver

-We post out the POWERmaster Pedal Assist Kits by Royal Mail.
+We post out the POWERmaster Kits by Royal mail or DHL, choose at checkout!

 You may also like the POWERspring for Defender TDI/ TD5/ TDCI